 How each man understands, structures, and then manipulates the world will also begin to separate him from all other men.
 Some may argue that this act of disobedience has allowed for a complete individuality of the soul, thus the task becomes to learn how to come together with all men.
 However, the method chosen is still not godly nor god-planned, rather it is an intellectual concoction of a fallen man or woman.
 Many attempts to reunify man have been made, usually with a dictator taking the place of godly authority.
 These plans never work.
-The folly of man, who forever pursues himself, yet cannot see—the answer hidden just beyond the mist.
+The folly of man, who forever pursues himself, yet cannot see.
+The answer remains hidden just beyond the mist.

 Satan’s rebel spirit emerges when he tempts Eve.
 Satan already knows that misleading is often more effective than lying.
 To engender doubt or suspicion leaves the door open as to motive, and thus allows for what appears an innocent inquiry.
 For the listener, once mislead the person begins to fill in the blanks as to what is right and wrong.
 He begins to mislead himself, and finally, he fools himself.
 Eve and then Adam chose spiritual death.

 The Prodigal Son is a young man thirsting for adventure, however, he has no wisdom.
 Seed sprouts in good soil, not rocky grounds, so where do you cast your seed?
 As Jesus teaches in the Way his lessons center around such common issues.
 Even John the Baptist cautioned the publicans (tax collectors) against greed, to take no more than they should.
 From the source of rebellion, disobedience erupts.
 From the act of disobedience, all other negative attributes begin to rise up.
-Satan completes the insurrection.
+Satan has completed the insurrection.

-The loss of light makes them hide, which is the usual rabbinical interpretation, that is, they can no longer stand before God, for they are now tainted, thus afraid.
+The loss of light makes them hide, which is the usual rabbinical interpretation.
+They can no longer stand before God, for they are now tainted, thus afraid.
 The fall is swift, as many people have experienced.
 Satan, the Deceit, has accomplished the act—the intellect assumes prominence over the spirit.